mcornejo/slk-painpills/2.solution-dwh/README.md

 # BigData Solution

 ## Creating the Datawarehouse (DWH)
-A different approach for the [Kaggle Pain Pills Dataset](https://www.kaggle.com/paultimothymooney/pain-pills-in-the-usa/version/2) is to define a data warehouse infrastructure to ingest, process, aggregation and visualisation of the data.
+A different approach for the [Kaggle Pain Pills Dataset](https://www.kaggle.com/paultimothymooney/pain-pills-in-the-usa/version/2) is to define a data warehouse infrastructure to ingest, process, aggregate and visualise the data.

-To get started, we will give some general intuition about each step of the processing, then the best solution to the Pain Pills dataset.
+We will first give some general intuition about each step of the processing, to then decide on the best solution to aggregate data from the Pain Pills dataset.

 ## Ingestion
 For the ingestion, there are different strategies depending on the nature of the data.
 Some examples